 Ever wonder how Montessori differs from traditional education?
 Maria Montessori held the view that education should prepare children for all aspects of life.
 She believed that each child is unique and must be free to learn at his or her own pace.
 To support her theory further, Dr. Montessori designed several materials and techniques that are an integral part of the Montessori prepared environment.
-Each set of materials focuses on concepts that complement the curriculum.
+Each set of materials engage Little Learners and focuses on concepts that complement the curriculum.

 Visit the prepared classrooms of Montessori Kids Universe Spring Cypress and you will see sets of materials beautifully arranged on low shelves.
 Maria Montessori emphasized giving children “freedom within limits.”
 The materials are easily accessible and children are free to choose them according to their interests.
 Once the students are finished with their material, they are encouraged to put everything back on shelves before moving on to the next activity.

 The greatest advantage of Montessori materials is that they are self-correcting, meaning that students will notice their errors and don’t need adult supervision to rectify their mistakes.
 This improves their problem-solving skills and makes them more confident and content with their accomplishments.